vonajs/vona/packages-docs/guide/techniques/cache/summer.md

 };
 ```

-## Redis Cache Enable/Disable
+## Summer Cache Enable/Disable

-You can control `enable/disable` of Redis Cache
+You can control `enable/disable` of Summer Cache

 ### 1. Enable